nperraud/demo-inception/README.md

    * matplotlib
    * gtts
    * pygame
-   * opencv (cannot be install with pip or conda, need to be installed externally, using homebrew for instance)
+   * openCV (cannot be install with pip or conda, need to be installed externally, using homebrew for instance)

+On mac, if you install opencv using homebrew, you may need to link manually openCV

 Execution
 ---------